 Flavouring: I always love to add a dash of vanilla bean paste to help elevate the flavours of the cookies.
 Sub with vanilla extract.

-Flour: all purpose flour is needed to create the soft chewy centre and the slightly crunchy exterior in the cookies.
-Sub with your preferred gluten free flour – I recommend Bob’s Red Mill 1-to-1 Baking Flour.
+Flour: all-purpose flour is needed to create the soft chewy centre and the slightly crunchy exterior of the cookies.
+Sub with your preferred gluten-free flour – I recommend Bob’s Red Mill 1-to-1 Baking Flour.

 Baking Soda: this helps the cookies spread a little.